Onychectomy

 Possible Complications:

-• Anesthesia complications, such as prolonged recovery, vomiting, diarrhea, drop in or loss of appetite, organ impairment or dysfunction, death.
+• Anesthesia complications, such as prolonged recovery, vomiting, diarrhea, drop in or loss of appetite.

 • Infection of wound